ShamuoonHaider/ShamuoonHaider/README.md

 ## Shamuoon Haider:
-Hi, I’m Shamuoon Haider and i'm mastering Nextjs, Reactjs.<br>
+Hi, I’m Shamuoon Haider.
+A junior Next.js dev and always up for learning new frameworks for Js</br>
--- i use Arch btw
+-- I use Arch btw

 ## 🌐 Socials: